S4 method for class 'INLAvaan'

 Value

-A data frame of class compare.inlavaan_internal containing model fit statistics, sorted by descending marginal log-likelihood.
+A data frame of class compare.inlavaan_internal containing model fit statistics, sorted by descending marginal log-likelihood (or by descending ELPD when loo = TRUE).

 Details